The Best European Christmas Markets Road Trip: A One Week Itinerary

 Trier is one of the lesser well-known German cities but so worth visiting.
 Located conveniently between Strasbourg and Bruges, Trier has some of the best preserved Roman ruins in Europe, as well as beautiful buildings and of course a wonderful Christmas Market.

 Visiting the Porta Nigra, an amazingly preserved Roman gateway to the city, is a must, while the Constantine Basilica features Emperor Constantine’s throne room, a huge and impressive building which is today used as a church.
-And the Imperial Roman Baths are one of three in the city, reached by a pleasant walk though the Palasgarten (Palace Gardens) and are unmissable for a history lover.
+And the Imperial Roman Baths are one of three in the city, reached by a pleasant walk through the Palasgarten (Palace Gardens) and are unmissable for a history lover.

 Set against the imposing backdrop of Trier Cathedral, Trier Christmas Market boasts over 95 wooden huts, selling local produce, handmade crafts, souvenirs and tasty food and drink.
-The romantic setting in the main square is the perfect place to grab a mulled wine and take in the twinkly fairy-lights.
+The romantic setting in the main square is the perfect place to grab a mulled wine and take in the twinkly fairy lights.

 Christmas Market Location: Domfreihof, the main square in front of the cathedral.